 This course provides the foundation upon which students build their nursing practice.
-Nursing concepts are examined from historical, educational, ethical and legal perspectives.
+Nursing concepts are examined from historical, educational, ethical, and legal perspectives.
 Students are introduced to critical thinking and the nursing process as the foundation of evidence-based professional nursing practice.
 Focus is placed on using Gordon's Functional Health Patterns to organize health assessment skills and basic nursing skills to provide care for clients with predictable outcomes.
-Multicultural considerations including gender, ethnicity, sexuality and age are explored in relationship to providing effective nursing care while utilizing therapeutic communication skills.
+Multicultural considerations including gender, ethnicity, sexuality, and age are explored in relationship to providing effective nursing care while utilizing therapeutic communication skills.
 Concepts of this course enable students to acquire knowledge, skills and attitudes needed to function within the role of nurse as the professional provider of care, member within the discipline and manager of care within the scope of nursing practice.
-9 Credit Hours use of chemical agents and to provide a theoretical base for the knowledge required to administer medications.
-2 Credit Hours
+9 Credit Hours